kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 **Contents Under Development...**

+.. todo:: Read these sources to discover the clearest and look for those that mention how 2-3 and 2-3-4 tree relate to red-balck trees.

 The insert and delete algorithms for  a `2-3-4-trees` ensure a balanced tree, but a 2-3-4 tree wastes storage.
 A red black tree represents a 2 3 4 tree as a \ |apos|\ balanced binary search tree.
 Helpful links to Red Black Trees are: